Cuonglv-cocaan/YoutubeChannelAnalysis/README.md

 >>**Views per Minute**

-`Quynh Anh Shyn`’s Views per Minute rank the second despite their video not having as many views as `Chang Makeup` or the others.
+`Chang Makeup` continues to be in first position in the view per minute.
+Next, `Quynh Anh Shyn`’s Views per Minute rank the second despite their video not having as many views as `Chang Makeup` or the others.